Fizz buzz: Programming

 Fizz buzz (often spelled FizzBuzz in this context) has been used as an interview screening device for computer programmers.
-Writing a program to output the first 100 FizzBuzz numbers is a relatively trivial problem requiring little more than a loop and conditional statements.
-However, its value in coding interviews is to analyze fundamental coding habits that may be indicative of overall coding ingenuity.
+Writing a program to output the first 100 FizzBuzz numbers is a relatively trivial problem requiring little more than a loop and conditional statements in any popular language, and is thus a quick way to weed out applicants with absolutely no programming experience.